dietersar/MonoSerialWrite/README.md

 - 8 - single character (A) x times
 - 9 - single random character x times

-Serial port settings are hardcoded at the moment to:
+The following Serial port settings are hardcoded at the moment to:
-- BaudRate 2400
 - Parity None
 - DataBits 8
 - StopBits 2

+BaudRate selection is asked during runtime